AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 ### m1n1 prerequisites
-m1n1's interactive host components are written in Python, and communicate with the Apple Silicon machine via a USB serial device set up by m1n1 at boot time (`/dev/ttyACM0` on your host machine).
+m1n1's interactive host components are written in Python and communicate with the Apple Silicon machine via a USB serial device set up by m1n1 at boot time (`/dev/ttyACM0` on your host machine).
 This is exposed on the machine's debug port.
-On MacBooks, this is the rearmost left Thunderbolt port and on the Mac Mini it is the Thunderbolt port closest to the the power button.
+On MacBooks, this is the rearmost left Thunderbolt port and on the Mac Mini, it is the Thunderbolt port closest to the power button.
 Any USB cable with at least one Type-C end will work.
 In order to work with m1n1, ensure that your machine has Python 3.9 or later installed, as well as `pip`.
 To get the Python modules required for interacting with m1n1, run

 ```shell
 pip3 install --user pyserial construct serial.tool